-Equally important, plan a fun afternoon outing and head to Prairie Berry Winery in Hill City for wine tasting.
+Plan a fun afternoon outing and head to Prairie Berry Winery in Hill City for wine tasting.
 Next door is a brewery.
 Sit on the patio, enjoy the day, and enjoy the views.
-Take some wine home to go for later – one of our favorite things to do in the Black Hills when we visit.
+Take some wine home to go for later!
+This is one of our favorite things to do in the Black Hills when we visit.

 Rushmore Tramway Adventures is a tourist attraction in Keystone with a massive slide going through the hills.
 It is super fun!
 While you are there, check out the chairlift and zip-line if you are up for adrenaline-filled fun post your visit to Mount Rushmore.

 Mount Rushmore is known for being one of the best things to do in the Black Hills of South Dakota!
-Finally, check visiting Mount Rushmore National Memorial off your life bucket list and see the iconic U.S. monument of George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln.
+Check visiting Mount Rushmore National Memorial off your life bucket list and see the iconic monument of George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln.
 Mount Rushmore is more than sculptures on the mountainside.
-See for yourself!
+You have to see for yourself!

-If you’re visiting during 4th of July, you might be in for an epic firework display of no other.
+If you’re visiting during the 4th of July, you might be in for an epic firework display.
 Check schedules, though.
 Often the firework display is canceled due to seasonal fire danger.